-I’m Laurie P. and I currently work as a Library Assistant at the Main branch, but over the years I’ve also worked at the McCormick and Harper Branches, so you’ll see me occasionally working their Information Desks too.
+I’m Laurie P. and I currently work as a Library Assistant at the Main Library, but over the years I’ve also worked at the McCormick and John M. Harper Branches, so you’ll see me occasionally working their Information Desks too.

 Books have always had a place in my life but in varying degrees over the years.
 As a child I read a fair bit – I went through my Nancy Drew, Anne of Green Gables and Sweet Valley High phases followed by a little less reading as a teen and even less once I was busy at University and College.
 It wasn’t until I had my three kids that my love of reading was sparked by a little book series featuring a boy wizard.
 After that, I was wholeheartedly addicted to reading.